Achievable logoAchievable logo

 I bought three things at the store: bananas, apples, and Worcestershire sauce.

-When the ACT tries to trick you, it will happen on the left side of the colon.
-The ACT will make the clause on the left side of the colon a dependent clause, not an independent clause.
+When the ACT wants to trap you, the problem is usually on the left side of the colon.
+The test will make the words before the colon a dependent clause (or otherwise incomplete), not an independent clause.

 Let’s look at an example.